hanfeiyu/DOTA2_Wiki/README.md

 # DOTA2_Wiki

 DOTA2_Wiki is a full-stack application which help users search the information of DOTA2 heros, items, abilities and famous players, as well as recommend potential suitable Heros based on users' interests.
+Users can choose recommended Heros from the recommendation table and store them in the cache.
+The cache will not be lost after users logout, but recommendation table will be regenerated everytime when users query for recommendation.

 DOTA2 is an Action RTS game, developed by Valve Corporation.

 All our data is gathered from real DOTA2 data from the DOTA2 game client and official website.

 ## Architecture